 In India, the Foundation started its work in the year 1996.
-In our work, we follow the principles of Hanns Seidel Foundation, by supporting India’s federal-democratic structures, its safety architecture, promoting regional dialogue and improving communal water management system.
+In our work, we follow the principles of Hanns Seidel Foundation, by supporting India’s federal-democratic structures, its safety architecture, promoting regional and international dialogue and improving communal water management system.
 We strengthen human capacities, taking into account the social, political, cultural and economic conditions of the country.

 Besides our focus areas below, Hanns Seidel Foundation supports